sfigg/commercialization-public/test/assessments/results-for-the-onoff-assessments.md

 The time that it takes to read the hiberfile is directly proportional to the amount of data that must be read.
 This data consists of data in memory that is used by the operating system, drivers, and services, in addition to data that the system uses for system resume (identified during the Superfetch Prepare Memory phase of shutdown/suspend).

-**Note**
+> [!NOTE]
-Hard drive physical performance characteristics, such as sequential read throughput, also affects this metric.
+> Hard drive physical performance characteristics, such as sequential read throughput, also affects this metric.

 **Analysis and Remediation Steps**

 Identifying the specific components that contribute to longer hiberfile read durations requires detailed memory analysis and is beyond the scope of this document.

-**Note**
+> [!NOTE]
-Each running driver and service can contribute to this metric by retaining large memory allocations.
+> Each running driver and service can contribute to this metric by retaining large memory allocations.
 The number and footprint of startup applications and other components that read data during startup also influence this metric.

 ### <a href="" id="oo-resume-devices-duration"></a>Resume Devices Duration